 As shown in Fig. \ref{fig:mpc}, the framework’s memory is maintained in two latent states: a dynamics latent state $h_t$ and a current observation latent state $z_t$.
 The $h_t$ is computed by the RNN from the previous latent ($h_{t-1}, z_{t-1}$) and the last action ($a_{t-1}$).
 The $z_t$ is then generated in one of two ways: when an observation $o_t$ is available, $z_t$ is inferred using both the latent state $h_t$ and the observation $o_t$; for future predictions, it is generated from the latent state $h_t$ alone.
 Our world model also predicts the probability of robot failure, $\hat{d}_{t}$, such as falling; if this probability exceeds a threshold of 0.9, all subsequent value estimates for that trajectory are set to zero.

-We use the Cross-Entropy Method (CEM) to find optimal action sequence $A_t^*$.
+We use the Cross-Entropy Method (CEM) to find the optimal action sequence $A_t^*$.
 Once identified, only the first action $a_t^*$ is executed.
 This iterative re-planning allows the robot to continuously incorporate feedback from the environment, enabling it to react to disturbances and correct for model inaccuracies in real-time.
 From Table~\ref{tab:results}, we select a planning horizon $N=4$ as our default, as it provides the best overall performance across all tasks.